Many or all companies we feature compensate us. Compensation and editorial

 There’s a difference between your loan being delinquent and being in default.
 When you miss a single payment, the loan is delinquent.
 When you haven’t paid for an extended period, and the lender no longer believes it can collect on the loan, it moves the loan into default.

-According to a 2023 TransUnion Credit Industry Insights Report, the delinquency rate for personal loans is 3.8% for loans over 60 days past due, which is still considered a delinquency but near default.
-With over $241 million in outstanding balances in the U.S., that’s over $9 million in delinquent loans each year.
+According to a Q2 2024 TransUnion Credit Industry Insights Report, the delinquency rate for personal loans over 60 days past due is 3.38%—that’s still considered delinquent but near default.
+This is a bit lower than the 60-day delinquency rate of 3.62% from Q2 2023.

 Default timeline